Aitia-IIOT/ah5-docs-java-spring/docs/core_systems/service_registry.md

 :fontawesome-solid-wrench: **discovery.verbose**

-Whether or not the _service-discovery_ service should provide system details as well and the _system-discovery_ service should provide device details as well.
+Whether or not the _service-discovery_ service should provide system and device details as well and the _system-discovery_ service should provide device details as well.
 Can be `true` of `false`.

 :fontawesome-solid-wrench: **service.discovery.interface.policy**